 I am so quick to treat a friend to a coffee or pick up a small gift for my husband, but when it comes to myself there’s usually an “I don’t need that” mentality.
 Here are a few things I’ve done recently for myself to give you an idea:

 - Got my first eyebrow wax in eight years (yes, eight years.)

 - Splurged on that ten-minute massage when I got a pedicure.

 - Picked up some healthy takeout for lunch.

 - Accepted help from friends when she offered.

 Don’t be afraid to take action on an opportunity that’s just for you.

-I said to myself in mid-December that it was time for me to get back to work outside the house.
-I have an extensive background in hospitality and I could feel it in my soul that it was time to get back into the industry.
-It was time to be surrounded by good food and wine, to have some adult conversation and to have a reason to get dressed up outside of a date night.
-Maybe it was because I allowed myself to accept that it was time, but my husband came across the perfect job opening a week later – I’ve been bartending there two nights a week!
+I said to myself in mid-December that it was time for me to get back to work.
+I could feel it in my soul that it was time to get back into it.
+It was time to be surrounded by good food and wine, to have some adult conversation, and to have a reason to get dressed up outside of a date night.
+Maybe it was because I allowed myself to accept that it was time, but my husband came across the perfect job opening a week later.
 It’s easily one of the best decisions I’ve made in a long time.